 After all, how many times have you let reviews steer your decision about buying a product or service?
 If you see enough negative reviews, you decide to shop elsewhere.
 That gets you the best value for your money.

 That's why small businesses and Fortune 500 companies alike have to be careful with their respective reputations in the mortgage world.
-Here are our tips for managing and protecting your internet reputation.
+Here are our tips for managing and protecting your digital reputation.

-Don't Delete Negative Social Media Comments or Mortgage Service Reviews
+Don't Delete Negative Social Media Comments or Mortgage Broker Reviews

 We mentioned above how too many negative comments or reviews can deter customers from doing business with you.